Loading...

 MMT also relies on assuming that a country is “sovereign” (despite not knowing what exactly that means) in the first instance.
 This is why MMT is applicable only to developed world countries and cannot be usefully implemented in undeveloped countries that don’t have the resources to support large public purpose spending programs like Job Guarantees.

 Further, MMT is based on several controversial claims such as the idea that the government causes unemployment by creating the monetary system.
 This is not merely an operational description.
 This is a controversial description that is central to how their world view is constructed.
 MMT is a buffer stock of employment theory of economics.
 All modern developed economies are buffer stock of unemployment economies.
-MMT is an entirely different approach to economics based on controversial underlying theoretical causes.
+MMT is an entirely different approach to economics based on controversial underlying theoretical claims.
 You cannot claim to be describing reality when MMT is based on an entirely different paradigm that has never even been attempted in developed economies.

 This leads to much confusion among MMT’s advocates who often claim that MMT has a “descriptive” and “prescriptive” component when, in reality, the description and prescription are explicitly intertwined.
 As Bill Mitchell stated in 2011: